fenimore/badreads/README.md

 new book on [OpenLibrary](https://openlibary.org) and add it to your library.
 You can import and export your library from or to Open Library and Goodreads.

+Badreads is very unstable.
+I recommend backing up with an export before installing updates or changes.

 ## License

 GPLv3